8 Easy Ways to Fight Sleep Disorders

 Consumption of cigarettes, alcoholic beverages, and coffee provide your body with a wide variety of stimulants that will keep your brain on alert.

 For obvious reasons, this becomes a problem when it comes to sleeping well.
 This is because the brain stays active and won’t receive the signals that tell it to rest.
+Thus, keep those stimulants to a minimum in order to fight sleep disorders.

 7. Avoid intense exercise at night